A short guide to free academic search-engines and tools, for UK students in the arts and humanities

 Last checked and updated: November 2013.

 * “I want to search inside millions of modern non-fiction books”:

 Hathi Trust Digital Library.
-(If you’re in the UK and Europe, and you find that the EU’s ridiculous copyright laws stop you from seeing Hathi materials that Americans can view freely, then simply use a proxy to access them: tutorial)
+(If you’re in the UK and Europe, and you find that the EU’s ridiculous copyright laws stop you from seeing Hathi materials that Americans can view freely, then simply use the TOR Browser to access)

 * “I’m doing a historical topic, and I want to search out-of-copyright books and journals (generally pre-1926)”: